-- Name on the board under 'Nil'

-- Stamp in planner at the end of the lesson

-- Teacher to record on 645 & write 30 minute detention into planner

-- Detention held with teacher who issued detention

-- If not complete, escalate to HOD
+- Student name on the board now under NIL - .
+Again, give the student time to correct the behaviour before escalation - Stamp in planner at the end of the lesson - .
+Teacher to record on G4S & write 30 minute detention into planner - · Detention held with teacher who issued detention - · If not completed, teacher to escalate to HOD detention

-Parked HoD Action
+Parked HOD Action

-- 'Parked' logged on the portal by teacher. - Parked stamp recorded in planner - On call staff to come and support if necessary - Student to move to another classroom in department - 45 minute Head of Department detention arranged by HOD with student 8 written in planner.
-Logged on 64S by HOD or allocated MOS. - If not complete, escalate to HOY
+- If a student has not improved following a NIL, they can be parked with another member of staff in the department - · 'Parked' logged on the portal by class teacher - Parked stamp recorded in planner by the allocated MOS - 45 minute HOD detention arranged by HOD with student & written in planner.
+Logged on G4S by HOD or allocated MOS - · If not completed, escalate to HOY detention